microsoft/autogen/website/docs/Use-Cases/Auto-Generation.md

-    human_input_mode="NEVER",  # in this mode, the agent will never solicit human input but always auto reply max_consecutive_auto_reply=10,  # the maximum number of consecutive auto replies is_termination_msg=lambda x: x.get("content", "").rstrip().endswith("TERMINATE") or x.get("content", "").rstrip().endswith('"TERMINATE".'),  # the function to determine whether a message is a termination message work_dir=".",
+    human_input_mode="NEVER",  # in this mode, the agent will never solicit human input but always auto reply max_consecutive_auto_reply=10,  # the maximum number of consecutive auto replies is_termination_msg=lambda x: x.get("content", "").rstrip().endswith("TERMINATE") or x.get("content", "").rstrip().endswith('"TERMINATE".'),  # the function to determine whether a message is a termination message code_execution_config={"work_dir": "."},
 )

 # the assistant receives a message from the user, which contains the task description
 user.initiate_chat(
     assistant,
-    """What date is today?
+    message="""What date is today?
 Which big tech stock has the largest year-to-date gain this year?
 How much is the gain?""", )
 ```
 In the example above, we create an AssistantAgent named "assistant" to serve as the assistant and a UserProxyAgent named "user_proxy" to serve as a proxy for the human user.